mari-tk/Spaceman-game/README.md

 //English alphabet

 ALPHABET = [a,b,c....]
+WORDBANK - array of possible words for Computer to choose from.
+Hardcoded with default words array

 /*----- app's state (variables) -----*/

 Game state variables:

--guessedWord - array of letters from the guessed word set to []

--wordBank - array of possible words for Computer to choose from.
-Hardcoded with default words array
+-guessedWord

 -spaceship